Free Quote

 Find out more about our Construction Waste services

-- Used pizza boxes contaminated by food and grease do not get recycled.
+- Used pizza boxes heavily contaminated by food and grease do not get recycled.

 - Recycling cardboard consumes 3/4 of the energy needed to make new cardboard.

-- The United Kingdom has the highest cardboard recycling rate of any packaging in the world.
-Saving 2 million tonnes of waste from landfill every year.
+- The United Kingdom has a very high cardboard and paper packaging recycling rate of over 70%, saving 2 million tonnes of waste from landfill every year.

 - Recycling 1 ton of cardboard can save 46 gallons of oil.